 Birth Control and Gut Health

 Hormonal birth control can be an essential form of medication for many women, but studies show that it may interfere with gut bacteria.
-Studies have found that oral estrogen intake may modify intestinal permeability, which can contribute to leaky gut syndrome and inflammatory bowel diseases.
+Studies have found that oral estrogen intake may modify intestinal permeability, which can contribute to leaky gut and inflammatory bowel diseases.
 Research also suggests that exogenous hormone use can support the development of inflammatory bowel diseases mediated by Th1 and Th2 cells (T helper cells).

 The human vagina is also home to a smaller but still complex community of bacteria designed to protect against infections and maintain general immunities.
 In a study, 331 women attending the University of Washington who had just begun using various forms of contraception, including oral contraceptives, diaphragm-spermicide, and cervical cap, were evaluated.
 Vaginal flora was measured using the Nugent criteria, and results found that spermicidal methods of contraception could alter vaginal microflora, potentially predisposing women to genitourinary infections.
 Oral contraceptive methods, however, showed no changes to vaginal microflora.